-One of the simplest ways to start Dogecoin investing is to sign up with a cryptocurrency broker or an exchange.
+One of the simplest ways to start Dogecoin investing is to sign up with a cryptocurrency broker or an exchange that operates in the UK.
 There you can buy, hold, or trade coins, depending on how quickly you want to see returns.

 To go in a different direction, you can invest through a crypto app, an investment trust, or various other methods.
 The links below take you to individual pages which show you how to navigate the process.